Janviermbilizi/traveler/README.md

 <strong>Installation</strong>

-This is only a website and does not need installation. it is currently hosted in github and you can access it at https://to be added/
+This is only a website and does not need installation. it is currently hosted on github and you can access it at https://github.com/Janviermbilizi/traveler

 <strong>Usage</strong>